Caitlin-Goodger/ChipsGame/README.md

 To-do:
 - Fix JPanel scaling (Make it dynamic)
 - Implement pause game AND resume
-- Display "YOU LOSE" when timer runs out
+- Display "YOU LOSE" when timer runs out or hits monster
 - Display "YOU WON" when finished last level

 ## How to play: ##